shalikadulaj/IoT-Mini-Project-1/README.md

 ##### * RSMB - Really Small Message Broker

 RSMB is a server  Implementation of the MQTT and MQTT-SN protocols.
 Any client that implements this protocol properly can use this server for sending and receiving messages. we used RSMB to establish the connection from the sensor node to the MQTTSN client through the border router which sends data to the AWS-IOT.
 [Read More](https://eclipse.dev/paho/index.php?page=components/mqtt-sn-transparent-gateway/index.php)

+local RSMB broker will run on a separate [IOT-LAB A8-M3](https://www.iot-lab.info/docs/boards/iot-lab-a8-m3/) node and the Sensor node publishes topics to port 1885.
+The IoT-LAB A8-M3 board is based on a TI SITARA AM3505 which is a high-performance ARM Cortex-A8 microprocessor.
+Its 600 MHz clock speed enables it to run an embedded Linux.
+RSMB needs to run as a service hence we used A8 board to serve the purpose.

 ## Data Management and Visualization